 Please refer to the website for more details and FAQ. http://www2.dom.edu/starcard

-We are committed to supporting the dignity of every human person and the development of a community marked by truth, love and justice.
+Dominican University is committed to supporting the dignity of every human person and the development of a community marked by truth, love and justice.
 Gender-based and sexual misconduct compromise the integrity of human relationships and threaten the security and well-being of all individuals.
 Not only are gender-based and sexual misconduct unlawful but they also undermine the atmosphere of trust and respect that is essential to creating an authentic, supportive community.
 The Dominican community expects that interpersonal relationships and interactions will be grounded in mutual respect, open communication and clear consent.
 Through these policies, the University strives to eliminate all forms of gender-based and sexual misconduct as well as prevent their recurrence, and address their effects on individuals and our entire community.

 Members of the university community, guests and visitors have the right to be free from all forms of gender based and sexual misconduct.
 This includes the right to be free from discrimination and harassment based on gender identity and expression.